-Effective July 7, 2005, the Audit Committee dismissed Ernst & Young LLP as the Company's independent registered public accounting firm and engaged Goldstein Golub Kessler LLP as the Company's new independent registered public accounting firm.
-Ernst & Young LLP served as the Company's independent registered public accounting firm during the fiscal year ended June 30, 2004.
+Effective July 7, 2005, the Audit Committee dismissed Ernst & Young LLP as the Company's independent registered public accounting firm and engaged Goldstein Golub Kessler LLP as the Company's independent registered public accounting firm during the fiscal year ended June 30, 2004.
 Ernst & Young LLP provided audit services related to the transition to Goldstein Golub Kessler LLP and the issuance of multiple offering documents during the fiscal years ended June 30, 2007 and 2006.
 Accordingly, the Company was billed for professional services rendered by each of Ernst & Young LLP and Goldstein Golub Kessler LLP in connection with the fiscal years ended June 30, 2007 and 2006.